christmann/recs-redfish-api/applications/redfish-documentor/README.md

 This optional flag indicates, if the adapter implementation code will be generated.

+#### -m, --mapping

+This optional parameter points to a file, which specifies the mapping between redfish resource classes and "real" modelcalsses for code generation.
+It has to be a valid JSON file.
+An example can be seen in the **config** folder.

 #### -b, --basepackage

 This optional parameter specifies the name of the base java package for the generated java classes.
 This parameter has to be set, if 'generatecode' is set.